Decoding Remote Work Statistics

 95% of employees encourage their colleagues about working remotely when there is an emergency or urgency.

-40% of employees see a flexible schedule as the biggest positive of a remote working stint.
+40% of employees see a flexible schedule as the most significant positive of a remote working stint.

 What these numbers paint for us is a picture of how people view remote work.
-Almost everyone seems to prefer remote work than onsite work(at least for one day a week).
+Almost everyone seems to prefer remote work to onsite work(at least one day a week).

-Another key takeaway here is that the most significant reason why people prefer remote working stint is because of the flexible schedule and a great work-life balance.
+Another key takeaway here is that the most significant reason why people prefer remote working stint is because of the flexible schedule and an outstanding work-life balance.

 This is a big sign for employers all over the world.
-If your company is not particularly suited for a mass remote working environment, then maybe your organization can substitute that with other factors that facilitate flexible working hours and a great work-life balance.
+If your company is not particularly suited for a mass remote working environment, then maybe your organization can substitute that with other factors that facilitate flexible working hours and an outstanding work-life balance.

 Productivity and Efficiency

-According to CoSo Cloud, 77% of employees report to being more productive when they are working from home.
+According to CoSo Cloud, of employees report being more productive when working from home.

-76% of employees tend to find the office environment distractive when they have an important task at hand or need to complete an urgent task in a short period of time.
+76% of employees tend to find the office environment distractive when they have an essential task at hand or need to complete an urgent task in a short period.

 53% of remote workers say that they are far less likely to take time off or leaves than they would if they had worked onsite.